Hannah-Sten/TeXiFy-IDEA/Writerside/topics/Tool-Windows.md

 The items from a remote library are available to the autocompletion of `\cite`-like commands the same way bibliography items that are included in a bibliography file are.
 When using completion on an item that is not in the bibliography file it will be added by TeXiFy.

-<a name="img-citefromremote"></a>**Completion of a bibliography item from a remote library.
+**Completion of a bibliography item from a remote library.
 LaTeX file on top, BibTeX file on bottom, Libraries tool window on the right.**

 ![Cite from remote](citefromremote.gif)